kevinwatson/hobbyist-radio-book/020-chapter-01.md

 Electromagnetic radio waves are an invisible force that are continuously passing through us and the things around us.
 Radio waves are a recent discovery and when controlled, they make our modern life convenient.

 Smart phones, such as iPhone or Android, include a number of built-in radios to allow them to connect to various services and become the can't-live-without-it devices that we use today.
-The radios inside today's smart phones include but are not limited to Wi-Fi, GPS, Bluetooth and Cellular.
+The radios inside today's smart phones include but are not limited to Wi-Fi, GPS, NFC, Bluetooth and Cellular.

 Besides your phone, the other radios you and your family most likely use are the music blaring AM/FM radios in your car and home.
 Your car might connect to your phone via bluetooth.
 You might have a TV that has an antenna to pick up local television stations.
 Your garage door opener sends a radio signal to open or close the door.
 Contlactless payment terminals at your local convenience store use radio frequencies.
 Wireless charging devices operate at specific frequencies.